Half day workshop at Creative Space, Bristol

 Sunday 26 September, 10am – 12.30pm

 You’ll get to grips with stretchy cast-ons, knitting in the round, turning a heel, and using kitchener stitch to close a toe.
+Everything you need to know to knit a simple sock – with lots of time for questions and hands-on help.

 The 2.5 hour workshop gives plenty of time to knit one of these chunky socks, and you’ll get to take home everything you need to finish your second as the pattern, yarn, and needles are all included in the workshop price.